Habiba bint Jahsh: Note

 Habiba was known interchangeably as Umm Habib: both are feminine forms of the name Habib ("beloved").
 The Mesopotamian historian Muhammad ibn Saad referred to a tradition in which Habiba was confused with her sister Hamna, i.e., it was believed that Umm Habib was the kunya of Hamna.
-Ibn Saad asserts that this is not so: they were two people.
+Ibn Saad asserts that this is not so: they were two different individuals.